-Table 5: Matrix for determining the appropriate assessment checklists
+Table 4: Matrix for determining the appropriate assessment checklists

-The matrix complements Figure 6: Flowchart for determining the appropriate assessment checklists .
+The matrix complements Figure 5: Flowchart for determining the appropriate assessment checklists .

-The certification checklist(s) that the organisation needs to complete is (are) The organisation being assessed is a CQR Business Operations Checklist Standalone CQR Local Data Hosting Checklist CoE or External Data Hosting Checklist Other Standalone CQR with an internal data hosting platform (all data and applications are hosted and maintained by CQR staff).
-(Refer to Figure 4). ✓ √ Centre of excellence that hosts information for multiple CQRs.
-(Refer to Figure 2). (per CQR) ✓ Standalone CQR using an external data hosting provider (eg Cloud provider) that DOES NOT have ISO 27001 certification.
-(Refer to Figure 5). ✓ CQR is responsible for ensuring the external provider complies.
-Standalone CQR using an external data hosting provider (eg Cloud provider) that DOES have ISO 27001 certification.
-(Refer to Figure 5). ✓ Proof of certification to be sighted by CQR Centre of excellence that uses an external data hosting provider who does not have ISO 27001 certification.
-(Refer to Figure 3) (per CQR) CQR is responsible for ensuring the external provider complies.
-Centre of excellence that uses an external data hosting provider that does have ISO 27001 certification.
-(Refer to Figure 3). ✓ Proof of certification to be sighted by Centre of excellence Centre of excellence that has previously attained certification using the CoE or External Data Hosting Checklist, and another CQR wishes to join the CoE (ie use the existing CoE services). (per CQR) Not required - already certified once.
+The certification checklist(s) that the organisation needs to complete is (are) The organisation being assessed is a CQR Business Operations Checklist Existing CQR Local Data Hosting Checklist Existing CQR using External Data Hosting or National Infrastructure Checklist Other Existing CQR with an internal data hosting platform (all data and applications are hosted and maintained by CQR staff).
+(Refer to Figure 3). ✓ ✓ (5) National infrastructure that hosts information for multiple CQRs.
+(Refer to Figure 2). (per CQR) National Infrastructure CQR using an external data hosting provider (e.g. Cloud provider) that DOES NOT have ISO 27001 certification.
+(Refer to Figure 4). ✓ 5 CQR is responsible for ensuring the external provider complies.
+Existing CQR using an external data hosting provider (e.g. Cloud provider) that DOES have ISO 27001 certification.
+(Refer to Figure 4). ✓ Proof of certification to be sighted by CQR Standalone or national infrastructure that uses an external data hosting provider who does not have ISO 27001 certification. (per CQR) CQR is responsible for ensuring the external provider complies.
+Standalone or national infrastructure that uses an external data hosting provider that does have ISO 27001 certification. ✓ Proof of certification Central jurisdictional infrastructure that has previously attained certification using the Centrally Hosted Jurisdictional Infrastructure or Standalone Data Hosting Checklist, and another CQR wishes to join (per CQR) Not required - already accredited once.